 Join Golden Hills RC&D for a fun, educational float on the West Nishnabotna River Water Trail!

-We will rent canoes from Rubber Duck Outfitters.
-Paddles and life vests will be included, and Rubber Duck will shuttle participants back to Botna Bend from Oakland.
-If you prefer to use your own canoe or kayak, email firstname.lastname@example.org to make arrangements.
+We will rent kayaks from Rubber Duck Outfitters.
+Paddles and life vests will be included, and Rubber Duck will shuttle participants from Hancock to Avoca.
+If you prefer to use your own canoe or kayak, email email@example.com to make arrangements.

 This event is coordinated by Golden Hills RC&D of Oakland.
 Golden Hills’ mission is to develop and promote sustainable cultural and conservation projects that enhance quality of life and preserve the assets of rural western Iowa.
 Golden Hills coordinates the West Nishnabotna River Water Trail in collaboration with Iowa Department of Natural Resources, Pottawattamie County Conservation Board, and other partners.
 Funding for the event provided in part by the Pottawattamie County Community Foundation.

-Email email@example.com with questions.
+Email Project Coordinator Lance Brisbois at firstname.lastname@example.org with questions.
 Event will be rescheduled if there is inclement weather or unsafe water levels.